 SpringBig is a market-leading software platform providing customer loyalty and marketing automation solutions to retailers and brands.
-SpringBig believes that it is a market leader in its product categories for a number of factors including, among others, (i) the number of SpringBig customers and consumers enrolled on SpringBig's platform (and the percentage of known licensed cannabis retailers enrolled in SpringBig's product service); (ii) scale (SpringBig has operations and clients in all states that have legalized cannabis); (iii) the comprehensive services offered by SpringBig; (iv) the technology offered by SpringBig that, among other things, connects the three categories of participants in the cannabis ecosystem (customers, retailers, and brands) and provides effective communications and marketing to end-consumers; (v) SpringBig's expertise in loyalty programs and marketing automation; (vi) the quality of SpringBig's client services; and (vii) SpringBig's ability to provide data analytics.
+SpringBig believes that it is a market leader in its product categories for a number of factors including, among others, (i) the number of SpringBig customers and consumers enrolled on SpringBig's platform (and the percentage of known licensed cannabis retailers enrolled in SpringBig's product service); (ii) scale (SpringBig has operations and clients in all states that have legalized cannabis); (iii) the comprehensive services offered by SpringBig; (iv) the technology offered by SpringBig that, among other things, connects the three categories of participants in the cannabis ecosystem (customers, retailers, and brands) and provides effective communications and marketing to end-consumers; (v) SpringBig's expertise in loyalty programs and marketing automation; (vi) the quality of SpringBig's client services; and (vii) SpringBig's ability to provide data analytics that the Company does not believe competitors currently provide.